 Applicants deemed ineligible for funding consideration as a result of the threshold eligibility review will be notified within 15 calendar days of the ineligibility determination.
-Applicants must respond to the items listed below in their narrative proposal and transmittal letter, as applicable, to ensure that they are eligible for funding.
+Applicants must respond to the items listed below to ensure that they are eligible for funding.

-Your responses to these items must be included in the Narrative Proposal and transmittal letter you submit to EPA.
+Your responses to these items are required and must be included as an attachment to your Narrative Proposal and transmittal letter you submit to EPA.
 See Section IV.C for a complete list of required proposal content.